Arbitration Hearings and Disputes

 Arbitration has been defined as the “voluntary referral of a dispute to … an arbitrator or arbitrators chosen by the parties who agree the decision will be final and binding upon them.”
 Arbitration is an agreed-upon substitution of the legal system with an alternative decision-maker(s).

-The law on arbitration can be found under the New Jersey Arbitration Act and its interpretations of NJ case law.
+The law on arbitration can be found in the New Jersey Arbitration Act and in New Jersey case law interpreting it.
 Since arbitration is contractual, the courts will enforce a mandatory arbitration clause in a contract.
 In fact, there is a specific statute in New Jersey that makes a mandatory arbitration clause in a contract enforceable.
 There is virtually no way around it.
 This statute (NJSA 2A:24-1) states:

 “A provision in a written contract to settle by arbitration a controversy, whether the controversy arises out of contract or otherwise, shall be valid and enforceable, except as may otherwise exist at law or in equity.”